ninhtheanh/thuocnamthuocbac/wp-content/themes/dongy/readme.txt

 = How do I change the color scheme? =

-You can change the colors of your site easily using Twenty Fifteen.
+You can change the colors of your site easily using Dong Y.

 1. In your admin panel, go to Appearance -> Customize.
 4. Now you will see the Customizer and a tab called 'Colors'.
 Click this tab.